pnp/PnP/Samples/Diagnostics.Logging/README.md

 After publishing and navigating to the app click the buttons a few time to write some tracing output then connect using your favorite ftp client to view the output.

 ![](http://i.imgur.com/EdpxQVH.png)

+In the next update we'll deomstrate how to send and retrieve yuor logging data to Azure Table and Blob Storage.